Growing Minds Day by Day: Third Week of September

 • From the Field to the Farmers Market Video: Travel with Mason as he shows what it’s like to be a part of a farm family and bring produce to the St. Paul Farmers Market in Minnesota.
 (Source: Minnesota Department of Agriculture)

-Activities for Thursday, 9/17: Farmers Market Scavenger Hunt
+Farmers Market Scavenger Hunt

 Visit the farmers market with your family or school and see how many of the following things you can find there.
 If you can’t visit a market in person right now, you can watch a video to take a virtual “tour” of a farmers market.
-Check out these recent videos at the Hendersonville and Transylvania Farmers Markets in Western North Carolina.
+Check out these videos at the Hendersonville and Transylvania Farmers Markets in Western North Carolina.
 Download a printable scavenger hunt handout here

 • A food or fiber that came from an animal